arcccane/Supermarket-Inventory-Program/README.md

 There are 4 components (see a to d below) to this assignment:

 a.
 Part 1 - Stock Inventory – Basic features (5%)

 b.
 Part 1 - Stock Inventory – Search and Sort Algorithms (10%)

 c.
 Part 2 - Challenge Question on Algorithm (10%)
-d.
-Part 1 and 2 – Technical Review (10%)

 Part 1 is related to the development of a Stock Inventory application Part 2 is a challenge question on algorithm.